-BloodRayne 2 is a horror-themed action-adventure game developed by Terminal Reality and published by Majesco for the PlayStation 2 and Xbox in North America on October 12, 2004.
+BloodRayne 2 is a horror-themed action game developed by Terminal Reality and published by Majesco for the PlayStation 2 and Xbox in North America on October 12, 2004.
 A PC port was released in North America on August 2, 2005.
-All version were later released in Europe by THQ on February 17, 2006.
+All versions were later released in Europe by THQ on February 17, 2006.
 The Russian PC port was published by Buka Entertainment.

 The Xbox version is backwards compatible with the Xbox 360 and was released on the system's online storefront on October 23, 2017.
 On October 24, 2017, it was made backwards compatible with the Xbox One.